(Bolivar state), 27 Feb. to 10 March 1995

 Grackle, Flutist Wren (always only heard), Black-hooded Thrush,

-and also two birds that we could not identify other than White-faced
+Also two birds that, at that moment, we could not identify other than

 did the short gravelly side road at c. km 127 again, and were rewarded